acmcsufoss/triggers/README.md

     - Make sure you have the correct role IDs
     - Make sure you have the correct JDK version

+3. **"How can I get my bot ID?"**

+   - Go to Discord Developer Dashboard -> Your bot -> General Information -> Application ID

+4. **"Why does the bot not respond to my messages?"**

+   - Make sure you have the correct role IDs

+5. **"How can I get my role ID?"**

+   - Go to your server -> Server Settings -> Roles
+   - Right-click on the role you want to get the ID of and select "Copy ID"

 <h3 id='contributing'>Contributing</h3>

 1. Create a new branch